 Find more information here: https://cannaspire.com/how-to-open-a-dispensary-in-south-carolina/

 South Dakota allows medical but not recreational cannabis usage.
 Medical marijuana patients are allowed to have up to three ounces of cannabis in their possession.
-While citizens voted in November 2020 to legalize marijuana for both recreational and medical use, state authorities are attempting to block the recreational legislation in cour
+While citizens voted in November 2020 to legalize marijuana for both recreational and medical use, state authorities are attempting to block the recreational legislation in court

 Find more information here: https://norml.org/laws/south-dakota-penalties-2/

-Utah allows cannabis consumption for medical use, but only certain illnesses like cancer and PTSD.
+Utah allows cannabis consumption for medical use, but only for certain illnesses like cancer and PTSD.
 Within 30 days, anyone with an approved prescription for medical marijuana may possess up to 112 grams.
 Cannabis for recreational use remains illegal, and even little quantities may result in criminal consequences.